 Schedule a Free Consultation with the Lynch Law Firm, PC

 If you have been injured in an auto accident caused by another’s negligence, it may be in your best interest to contact an experienced attorney to discuss your claim.

-To find out if you are receiving the PIP benefits you need after an accident, contact Lynch Law Firm to schedule a free, no obligation consultation.
+To find out if you are receiving the PIP benefits you need after an accident, contact Lynch Law Firm, PC to schedule a free, no obligation consultation.
 Our attorneys have helped numerous car accident victims obtain the compensation they deserve and will use our knowledge and experience to help you with your claim.

 Because we are dedicated to helping our clients obtain the results they deserve, we do not charge upfront legal fees for our services.
 We work on a contingency fee basis and only require payment if we are able to obtain compensation for your claim.

 Call (800) 518-0508 to find out if you are entitled to compensation.